Adult development: Retirement communities

 Retirement communities provide for individuals who want to live independently but do not wish to maintain a home.
 They can maintain their autonomy while living in a community with individuals who are similar in age as well as within the same stage of life.
 The senior living industry has transformed greatly since its formation in the early 1960s.
 Newer active adult communities consist of added services to better accommodate those who might feel as if they're missing something compared to their previous lifestyle.
 These improved retirement communities are meant to help create a standard of living which strengthen engagement, socialization, and most importantly, creating a purpose for its residents.

 Compared to the previous generation, older adults (born between 1946 and 1964) seem to typically search for a lifestyle that consist of the ability to continue their life and search for the "next" best thing in their lives.
 These can be interpreted as a career change, volunteer opportunities, learning a new skill, new degree, or even just a refocus on their health and wellness.
-An integration of technology into these communities allows there to be applications for convenience, nonintrusive monitoring of vitals, and the ability for members of the community to be in contact with other family members and friends 24/7.
+An integration of technology into these communities allows there to be applications for convenience, non-intrusive monitoring of vitals, and the ability for members of the community to be in contact with other family members and friends 24/7.
 It is reported that residents have a greater awareness over their wellness factors and are more efficiently able to set their goals.